gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 Moreover their _Content Slices_ feature enables you to build dynamic layouts by defining reusable custom components and placing them on your landing page, case studies or in your blogposts.
 Fortunately you can use those in Gatsby to realize features like PrismJS highlighting or using `gatsby-image`.
 The linked [starter](https://github.com/LekoArts/gatsby-starter-prismic) shows you how to implement that.

 The written instructions get accompanied by uncommented YouTube videos which will show the described steps in action.
-The video playlist can be found [here](https://www.youtube.com/playlist?list=PLB-cmN3u7PHJCG-phPyiydhHfiosyd0VC).
+You can also watch the full [video playlist](https://www.youtube.com/playlist?list=PLB-cmN3u7PHJCG-phPyiydhHfiosyd0VC).

 _Note: This guide uses the Gatsby Hello World starter to provide a very basic understanding of how Prismic can work with your Gatsby site.
 If you'd like to start with a full blown template, check out [gatsby-starter-prismic](https://github.com/LekoArts/gatsby-starter-prismic).
-If you're not familiar with Prismic and its functionalities yet, we highly recommend to check out their [official documentation](https://prismic.io/docs) which also includes user guides and tutorials.
-This guide assumes that you have basic knowledge of Prismic & Gatsby (See the [official tutorial](/tutorial))._
+If you're not familiar with Prismic and its functionalities yet, we highly recommend to check out [Prismic's official documentation](https://prismic.io/docs) which also includes user guides and tutorials.
+This guide assumes that you have basic knowledge of Prismic & Gatsby (See [Gatsby's official tutorial](/tutorial))._

 ## Setup